Advice to Authors

 Conclusion – should be briefer than the preceding discussion section.

-It should paraphrase and not to just 'copy and paste' the preceding main text.
+It should paraphrase the key points you want your reader to understand and not just 'copy and paste' the preceding main text.
 The conclusion should include:

 - A reminder of what areas are addressed in the paper – (related to the title, abstract and introduction)